Capital Gains Tax Planning Advice

 - maximising the benefit of tax reliefs, e.g. retirement relief,

-- crystallising capital losses to shelter future capital gains,
+- taking full advantage of tax efficiencies, such as:- crystallising capital losses to shelter future capital gains,

 - asset transfers to the next generation if assets are currently at low values,